 I was 15 I believe.
 I had skied since I was little but I quit skiing at about age 10 or 11 when I started snowboarding.
 I grew up in Minnesota and I would say I learned to snowboard there and we would spend the winters out here.
 That was kind of how it worked.
 My dad was in pipeline construction so they didn’t work very much in the wintertime.
 That allowed us to do the back and forth.
 I’ve spent consecutive summers out here before, but I’m actually continuing the same lifestyle as my family: Spending the summer months in Minnesota and the winters in Utah.

-That’s awesome.
-So in terms of Alta and that whole way of thinking in the Wasatch Valley, what has been your experience with that?
+In terms of Alta and that whole way of thinking in the Wasatch Valley, what has been your experience with that?